The EAPRIL2019 review results have been announced on June 26, 2019. Check your user dashboard for your review results.

 PRESENT & DISCUSS

 Present and Discuss Sessions allow presenters to present their research and findings in an in-depth manner.
 These presentations are individually submitted and have already data and results to present.
-Two presentations are scheduled together on similarities in topic, methodology and/or objectives.
+Three presentations are scheduled together on similarities in topic, methodology and/or objectives.
 Each presenter is given 15 minutes presentation time followed by 10 minutes for questions and discussion.
 At the end of all presentations, a 10-minute collective discussion is organised by the chair.

 For the Present & Discuss guidelines click here